 Viewing sizes range between 30” and 300”, depending on the distance the projector is from the screen (or wall), and has a projection ratio of 1.48 – 1.77:1 and a zoom factor of 1.2.
 To achieve a full 300” display size it is recommended that the unit be around 10m back from the screen.
 There are also a number of different viewing modes, not only to compensate for the type of screen, but also for the type of media content being watched.
 These modes include Blackboard, Dynamic, Presentation, Sports, sRGB, Theatre, and Whiteboard.

 Note: In case you’re wondering about 1080i, it isn’t quite the same as 1080p, which is often termed as full HD at 60 frames per second.
 1080i instead projects two images at 30 frames per second each, producing two 1920x540px images, one even and one odd scan line field.
 This process is called interlacing, as the two images are produced directly after one another.
 The big downfall of 1080i compared to 1080p is that there is a reduced sharpness, especially during fast-paced action scenes, which quickly switch between views.

 Points of Topic

-Used as a straight-out business projector, the Epson EB-X20 excels in many areas.
+Used as a straight-out business projector, the Epson EB-X20 projector excels in many areas.
 With its multiple display and audio inputs, it makes presentations from more than one presenter a breeze.
-With its 2,700 lumen LCD lamp, brightness isn’t a major factor when viewing at any hour of the day.
-The only real soft spot here being the additional fan noise, which is generated in normal mode, and often prompts the user to switch to the, less audible, Eco mode, projecting at roughly 1,800 lumens.
+With its 2,700-lumen LCD lamp, brightness isn’t a major factor when viewing at any hour of the day.
+The only real soft spot here is the additional fan noise, which is generated in normal mode, and often prompts the user to switch to the, less audible, Eco mode, projecting at roughly 1,800 lumens.